Our head office

 None

-Our next stop is Sidon, another ancient Phoenician city, which became wealthy due its excellent production of glass and a purple dye extracted from murex – a type of shellfish.
-It is now a fast-growing city, and important both administratively and commercially.
-We'll visit the Crusader Sea Castle, the great Mosque, Khan el Franj, and many other fascinating sites.
+Our next destination is Sidon, or Saida, another ancient Phoenician city, and possibly the oldest.
+The city grew wealthy from its production of glass and a valuable purple dye extracted from murex shellfish.
+Today, it's a fast-growing and important administrative and commercial centre.

 OVERNIGHT: